Elective Courses, Other Subjects

 Students interested in physics may apply for the following courses given by the Department of Physics, Faculty of Science:

-FYSB22 Basic Quantum Mechanics, 7.5 credits, half pace every semester, second half
+FYSB22 Basic Quantum Mechanics, 7.5 credits, 50% study pace, Autumn semester, second half (new code FYSB32 from Autumn 2027)

 A list of all courses at basic level given in general and theoretical physics, meteorology, astronomy and astrophysics given by the Physics Department is available on the following link.